onlythenaive/storager-backend-proto/README.md

 $ npm install
 ```

-After it "mocked" application can be started at the default port:
+After it "mocked" application can be started at the default port (8090):
 ```
 $ npm start
 ```